-The Physician Scientist Track (PST), led by Kimberly Carpenter, PhD, Kafui Dzirasa, MD, PhD, Christine Marx, MD, Jonathan Posner, MD, and Heather Vestal, MD, MHS, prepares resident-scientists for a career in basic/translational/clinical inquiry by offering additional training and mentorship.
+The Physician Scientist Track (PST) prepares resident-scientists for a career in basic/translational/clinical inquiry by offering additional training and mentorship.
 The program focuses on developing research knowledge and skills, team management, grant proposal development, mentoring, communication and public engagement.

 The PST emphasizes flexibility and early protected research time, allowing residents to begin pursuing independent research projects at an earlier stage in training.

 - Successfully compete for an NIH training grant (K08, K99/R00) or independent research grant (DP5) at the end of residency training.

 - Have the skills to build an independent research laboratory.

 The Duke School of Medicine’s Office of Physician-Scientist Development works to leverage institutional and grant-funded opportunities, including the Burroughs Wellcome Fund Physician-Scientist Institutional Award, various NIH awards, and an abundance of highly qualified mentors for diverse projects.
 We offer two spots each year in the PST, and the track has its own NRMP number: 1529400C3.

 Read on to learn more about the specific program components and how to apply.